-- Critical analysis and review of delinquent accounts to identify weakness in credit. - ✓ Credit risk for the counterparty arises from an aggregation of the following: Financial Risk, Business/Industry Risk, Security Risk, Management Risk
+- ✓ A thorough credit risk assessment is done before extending loan.
+The Credit Risk assessment includes borrower risk analysis, industry risk analysis, historical financial analysis, projected financial performance, the conduct of the account, and security of proposed loan. - ✓ Critical analysis and review of delinquent accounts to identify weakness in credit. - ✓ Credit risk for the counterparty arises from an aggregation of the following: Financial Risk, Business/Industry Risk, Security Risk, Management Risk.